9 RRSP hacks you need to know.

 The Registered Retirement Savings Plan, known simply as the RRSP to most, is a great tool for saving money.
 RRSP contributions are tax deductible, which allows you to delay paying taxes on that income until you retire, when you’ll likely be in a lower tax bracket.

 However, even with these tax benefits, a surprisingly low number of British Columbians take full advantage of this savings vehicle.
-According to Statistics Canada, only 21% of British Columbians contributed to an RRSP in 2016.
+According to Statistics Canada, only 28.7% of Canadian families contributed to an RRSP in 2020.

 Unfortunately, our high cost of living and competing financial demands can make it challenging to put money aside.
 But hopefully that won’t deter you from figuring out how to make the most of what you have.